1996 Pacific hurricane season: Tropical Storm Genevieve

 In the Gulf of Tehuantepec, an area of disturbed weather containing convection formed on September 23.
 It moved westward without incident until September 27, when it developed stronger convection and became Tropical Depression Ten-E. Immediately thereafter, it strengthened into a tropical storm and was named Genevieve while it continued its westward track.
 Genevieve slowly got better organized, and reached its peak intensity of 999 mbar and 50 mph on September 29.
 The tropical storm then turned to the west-southwest as steering currents collapsed.
 The cyclone began a time of erratic motion, which included two loops.
 The erratic motion also exposed Genevieve to wind shear, and the tropical storm weakened to a tropical depression on October 1.
 On October 6, the shear temporarily weakened, and Tropical Depression Genevieve restrengthened into a tropical storm.
 The cyclone's wandering continued, and it entrained dry air.
 This dry air weakened the system to a depression for a second time on October 8, and Genevieve dissipated the next day.
 Brief flare-ups of convection could still be seen for a few days thereafter.

-Tropical Storm Genevieve was a rather poorly forecast storm.
-Most tropical cyclone prediction models indicated a northwesterly track that never happened, and also over-intensified the system.
-In addition, advisories on Tropical Depression Genevieve were discontinued on October 3, and only resumed three days later.
-Later analysis determined that Genevieve had been a tropical depression for this whole time.

-Tropical Storm Genevieve never came near land, and consequently no watches or warnings were required for any location.
-The tropical cyclone had no impact on any land.